-ITEM: Approval of Annual Award Amount and Summer Awards for the PROMISE Scholarship Program INSTITUTIONS: All RECOMMENDED RESOLUTION: Resolved , That the West Virginia Higher Education Policy Commission approves the annual award amount and summer awards for the PROMISE Scholarship Program.
-STAFF MEMBER: Brian Weingart
+ITEM: Approval of Annual Award Amount and Summer

+Awards for the PROMISE Scholarship Program

+Education Policy Commission approves the annual award amount and summer awards for the PROMISE Scholarship Program.

 The PROMISE Scholarship is a merit-based financial aid program for West Virginia residents.
 Students who achieve certain academic goals are eligible to receive annual awards to help offset the cost of tuition and mandatory fees at public or independent institutions in West Virginia.